Studio Philosophy, Values, and approach

 Unhurried fundamentals

 My students and I take our time with building foundational skills like rhythm, technique, and music-reading.
 I view foundational skills not as boxes to be checked off, but as concepts to be visited and revisited (and revisited, and revisited…) to encourage as many ways of knowing as possible.
 I have found that this approach promotes depth of knowledge and fosters students’ ownership of their learning.
 While students will certainly make great musical progress, my emphasis is not on reaching advanced levels as quickly as possible.
+There is so much beauty (and fun!) to be found in taking our time.

 Music Learning Theory

 My teaching is informed by Music Learning Theory, which you can read more about here.
 This means that a cornerstone of my teaching is delaying reading traditional staff notation.
 Think about when your child was learning to speak.
-Did they immediately begin reading books as soon as they could talk?
+Did they begin reading books as soon as they could talk?
 Students, by design, will not learn to read music in their first semester of lessons with me.
 Instead, we’ll explore all kinds of music and allow our ears to learn to hear music before learning to read it—this way, we mimic the language-learning process.
 While this approach is well-researched and accepted in the music education community, it can seem a little unusual.
-I’m always happy to answer any questions families have about Music Learning Theory and address any concerns about delayed music-reading!
+I’m always happy to answer any questions families have about Music Learning Theory and address any concerns about delayed music-reading.